chaay144/dome-runner-ctf/challenges/ch09-final-relay/README-student.md

-# Challenge 9: Final Relay
+# Challenge 9: Power Station
-**Chapter:** Final Relay Station
+**Chapter:** Power Station
 **Difficulty:** Hard (15 marks)

 ## Scenario
-At the final relay station, the access program does **not store the password as plain text**.
+At the Power Station, the access program does **not store the password as plain text**.
 Instead, it reconstructs the expected string using an algorithm at runtime.
 Each element in a hidden number array is **offset by its index**, and the program reverses that math in a loop before comparing to your input.

 Your job: **reverse the reconstruction** and recover the shutdown code.